 Income includes both earned and unearned income.
 Earned income includes money earned through wages, salaries and net self-employment income (including farm income).
-Unearned income includes money from interest, dividends, rent, social security, retirement income, and disability income and welfare payments.
+Unearned income includes money from interest, dividends, rent, social security, retirement income, and disability income and welfare payments10.
 Traditionally, earned income is geographically dependent, as the quality of local jobs determines the earning potential and quality of life for local residents dependent on earned income.
 Unearned income is not geographically dependent.
 Retirement pensions, for example, may come from a company which is located several states away.
 As a result, a retiree's quality of life is not as dependent on the health of the local economy and quality of jobs in the area as someone who derives the majority of their income from earnings.
 As telecommuting increases and becomes more mainstream, earned income may become more geographically independent.
 However, at this point in time, little telecommuting occurs in Waushara County.

-&lt;sup>9 U.S. Census; 1990, 2000, STF IA.
+9 U.S. Census: 1990, 2000, STF IA.

-&lt;sup>10 U.S. Census Bureau.
+10 U.S. Census Bureau.

-Impact of Earnings on Household Income
+Impact of Earnings on Household Income11

-An examination of 1999 income data indicates that the majority of household income within the Town of Richford, Waushara County and the state is derived from earnings.
+An examination of 1999 income data indicates that the majority of household income within the Town of Leon, Waushara County and the state is derived from earnings.
 As a result, access to earning opportunities is a strong determinant in meeting the income needs of residents in all three jurisdictions (Appendix A, Table A-13).
-Sixty six percent (65.6%) of income in Richford was derived from earnings, which is significantly less than the 80.6 percent of earned income in Wisconsin.
-At the county level, 71.4 percent of income was derived from earnings, which indicates that the Town of Richford as a whole is less dependent on employment and job creation than the county or the state.
+Seventy two percent (71.6%) of income in Leon was derived from earnings, which is very comparable to the 80.6 percent of earned income in Wisconsin.
+At the county level, only 71.4 percent of income was derived from earnings, which indicates that the county and Town are slightly less dependent on employment and job creation than the state.

 In all three jurisdictions, the average income per household was higher than the average earnings per household, which indicates that all three jurisdictions also benefit from unearned income (Appendix A, Table A-13).
-In the three jurisdictions, the percent of households with earnings ranged from 77.5 percent in the Town of Richford to 75.7 percent in Waushara County and 81.8 percent for the state.
+In the three jurisdictions, the percent of households with earnings ranged from 78.1 percent in the Town of Leon to 75.7 percent in Waushara County and 81.8 percent for the state.

-Income Comparisons
+Income Comparisons12